-As with the past few years, we are showing very low numbers of both returning adults and juvenile fish.
+As with the past few years, we are showing low numbers of returning adults and juvenile fish, with no sightings of juveniles outside of Springbrook creek.
 These data are extremely concerning, and consistent with low area returns over the broader region.
 Salmon face a number of serious threats in Puget Sound, including overharvesting which can particularly hit small streams, loss of stream habitat for rearing young, and difficult conditions facing them in the open ocean due to large issues including climate change.
 Unfortunately, Bainbridge salmon are subject to the same risks that face the larger salmon populations throughout our region.
 Our data support an urgent need to do more work to protect, conserve, and restore salmon runs in Puget Sound and beyond.

-We also for the first time this year witnessed the phenomenon of a few “bright” dead salmon, which are salmon that have not yet transitioned to their spawning colors that are found dead.
+Last year we witnessed the phenomenon of a few “bright” dead salmon, which are salmon that have not yet transitioned to their spawning colors that are found dead.
+This year, we were relieved not to see any evidence of pre-spawn mortality, but we will continue to keep an eye out for this concerning issue.
 In urbanized areas, bright salmon may be a sign of pre-spawn mortality that has been linked to urban stormwater runoff and more recently, specifically chemicals from vehicle tires.
 Although Bainbridge and our surrounding areas do not have the level of urbanization that we would expect to create large stormwater runoff issues in the same way that the Seattle and Tacoma areas do, we cannot rule out that stormwater runoff could be a growing issue for our area as well.

 We also had some wonderful experiences during monitoring.
 Our wildlife viewing included raccoons and playful otters.